EndPointCorp/end-point-blog/2013/04/06/pounding-simplicity-into-wiki.html.md

 - 1 Binding: Attaches the data to different versions of the page revisions.
 - 2 Attribution: Source is dynamically generated so that it can be tracked back.
 - 3 Link Context: Links to other pages on other servers give hints to tell you where the data originates.
-- 4 Neighborhood: Click on a page that doesn't exist (red link) server looks for similar page on other wikis in the federated network.
+- 4 Neighborhood: Click on a page that doesn’t exist (red link) server looks for similar page on other wikis in the federated network.
 - 5 Search: Global search looks in all the wikis in the federated network.

 ### Principle

 The principle behind this project is one of discovery.
 As the development continues, the possibilities for it increase and new thoughts and ideas are discovered.
-This was talked about in a [talk by Bret Victor called Inventing on Principle](http://vimeo.com/36579366).
+This was talked about in a [talk by Bret Victor called Inventing on Principle](https://vimeo.com/36579366).
 If you were to compare this to agile, it might look like this:

 <table>
 <colgroup>